moliver28/research-handbook/content/job-families/product/technical-writing-manager.md

 - Experience in creating and managing online documentation.
 - Previous experience in using command-line Git.
 - Experience working on production-level documentation.
 - Proven experience in managing, mentoring, and training teams of Technical Writers and Technical Writing Managers.
 - Self-motivated and robust organizational skills.
 - Substantial written and spoken communication skills.
-- Familiarity with Static Site Generators, HTML, CSS.
+- Familiarity with static site generators, HTML, CSS.
 - Able to use GitLab.
 - Experience with workflows and tooling used by engineering, operations, and product teams.
 - Familiarity with Continuous Integration, Containers, Kubernetes, and Project Management software a plus.